fperf/fperf/README.md

 If you can not wait to run `fperf` to see how it works, follow the [quickstart](docs/quickstart.md) here.

-## Customize testcase
+## Customize client
-You can build your own testcase based on fperf framework.
-A testcase in fact is a client that implement the fperf.Client or to say more precisely fperf.UnaryClient or fperf.StreamClient.
+You can build your own client based on fperf framework.
+A client in fact is a client that implement the fperf.Client or to say more precisely fperf.UnaryClient or fperf.StreamClient.

 An unary client is a client to send requests.
 It works in request-reply model.
 For example, HTTP benchmark client is an unary client.
-See [http client](testcases/http/httpclient.go).
+See [http client](clients/http/httpclient.go).
 ```go
 type Client interface {
         Dial(addr string) error